react-cosmos/react-cosmos/README.md

 Mocking at the fixture level is done by specifying an `apollo` key in your fixture.

-The proxy will look for a `resolveWith` or a `failWith` key in order to return the appropriate mock value: this can be an object or a function returning an object.
+The proxy will look for a `resolveWith` or a `failWith` key in order to return the appropriate mock value.
+This mocked return can be one of;

+- an object
+- a function returning an object
+- a function that returns a Promise that either resolves or rejects with an object

 See examples below or check [the fixtures defined in the Apollo example](examples/apollo/components/__fixtures__/Author).